 These Biochemical Society awards recognize the impact of research carried out by early career scientists i.e. those who have no more than six years postdoctoral research experience.
 It is expected that successful candidates will have produced international quality research outputs, and be able to demonstrate ambitions and aspirations consistent with the potential to achieve world-leading status.
-Each awardee delivers a lecture at a Society conference, receives an honorarium of £1000, a medal and is invited to submit an article to a Society-owned publication.
+Each awardee is given the opportunity to present a lecture at a Society conference and receives £1000 prize money.
+Each winner receives a medal and is invited to submit an article to a Society-owned publication.

 Criteria for nomination

 Nominees must have no more than six years postdoctoral research experience at the time of the awards nomination deadline (31 January).
-Nominees should have produced international quality research outputs, a significant proportion of which should arise from work performed in the UK or Republic of Irelend.
+Nominees should have produced international quality research outputs, a significant proportion of which should arise from work performed in the UK or Republic of Ireland.

 Nominations must include: